chimera-linux/cports/Packaging.md

   `libc` of the target), it will error.
 It is possible to override this by enabling this option.
 Usually this is a wrong thing to do, but for example in case of cross toolchains you might want to enable this.
+* `empty` *(false)* By default, empty packages will raise an error, unless the build style is `meta`; this can be used to override it.
+Packages that are marked empty and have contents will instead error then.
 * `keepempty` *(false)* By default, `cbuild` will prune all empty directories from every package.
 This can be used to override that.
 It should almost never be used.
 However, there are some cases, notably `base-files`, where